Florida State Road 865: Extension to Bonita Springs

 Estero Boulevard reached the southern tip of Fort Myers Beach by 1950.
-Upon the completion of the Bonita Beach Causeway in 1965, the SR 865 designation was extended south from Fort Myers Beach through Bonita Springs along Hickory Boulevard and Bonita Beach Road to US 41 (at present-day Old 41 Road).
-Bonita Beach Road was developed in the 1950s as Bonita Springs main east–west thoroughfare.
+The Bonita Beach Causeway was complete in 1965 which extended Estero Boulevard south from Fort Myers Beach to Little Hickory Island, where it connected to Hickory Boulevard.
+Upon the completion of the Bonita Beach Causeway, the SR 865 designation was extended south from Fort Myers Beach along the causeway, Hickory Boulevard, and Bonita Beach Road to US 41 (at present-day Old 41 Road).
+Bonita Beach Road was developed in the late 1920s and early 1930s to connect Downtown Bonita Springs with Bonita Beach.
+Hickory Boulevard was rebuilt from a dirt trail to a fully paved road in 1958.

 The SR 865 designation was extended east along Bonita Beach Road (which was known as Carroll Road east of Bonita Springs at the time) to its historic southern terminus at Interstate 75 when that segment of the freeway opened in 1981.